dybran/Project-20/Automating-docker-image-deployment-to-ECR.md

 - AWS CLI installed in the jenkins server.
 - Pulumi account or Terraform account.

+__TASK__

-The process involves creating a Docker image to ensure its optimal functionality and then utilizing Jenkins CI/CD in conjunction with __Terraform__ and __Packer__ to leverage infrastructure provisioning and AMI build.
+The process involves creating a Docker image to ensure its optimal functionality and then utilizing Jenkins CI/CD in conjunction with __Terraform__ and __Packer__ to leverage infrastructure provisioning and AMI build respectively.

 Alternatively, __Pulumi__ is employed for infrastructure provisioning enabling the smooth deployment of the Docker image to Amazon Elastic Container Registry (ECR).

-__TASK__

 __Setup using Terraform__